cs1302uga/cs1302-hw04/README.md

    $ git clone --depth 1 https://github.com/cs1302uga/cs1302-hw04.git
    ```

-1. Setup your Git username and email on Odin by modifiying and executing the commands below.
+1. Set up your Git username and email on Odin by modifying and executing the commands below.
    When setting the `user.name` property, please provide your name as it appears on eLC and
    Athena.
 If you have a preferred name, then you may include it in parentheses.
 For the
    `user.email` property, please use your `@uga.edu` email address: